AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 ## Functions

-- `entity_url( record[, postId] )` -- returns URL to the website page with the given entity record bound to it.
+- `entity_url( record[, postId] )` -- {% include icds_premium.html %} returns URL to the website page with the given entity record bound to it.
 Uses [Entity Binding](../entity-binding/) feature.
 If more than one WordPress post is bound to the entity, you can pass post ID to link to a different page instead.